manzurayusup/image-gallery/README.md

 # Simple Image Gallery
-This is just a simple little project.
+This is a simple little project.
 I mainly focused on the cuteness of the images and aesthetics of the site.
+Check it out here: [text](https://manzurayusup.github.io/image-gallery/)